flexera-public/policy_engine_training/00_setup/windows_powershell/README.md

 * app.flexera.eu: `api.eu-central-1.policy-eu.flexeraeng.com`
 * app.flexera.au: `api.ap-southeast-2.policy-apac.flexeraeng.com`

 Unfortunately, there is not an easy way to know which of the above two hosts is correct if you use the `app.flexera.com` instance.
-It is recommended that you try `governance-4.rightscale.com` first and then redo the configuration below with `governance-3.rightscale.com` instead if you run into problems.
+We recommended that you try `governance-4.rightscale.com` first and then redo the configuration below with `governance-3.rightscale.com` instead if you run into problems.

 ### Configure fpt